TylerDonghwi/TylerDonghwi/README.md

 ### About Myself

 - 💻 I’m a second year software engineering student
 - 📈 I’m always learning new skills.
-I'm currently focusing on learning various skills on JavaScript and Java!
+I'm currently focusing on learning various skills on ReactJS and Node.js!
-- 📕 I love coding with Java and TypeScript - I like building small projects using them for fun!
+- 📕 I like creating small programming projects for fun!
 - 📊 I’m looking to collaborate with other compsci/software engineering students and developers
 ---